North of Baker the route runs through the broad Powder River Valley.

 Ignoring the beauty and productivity of its level acres for a quarter of a century, settlers passed through the valley toward the Willamette.
 It was not until 1861 that a few settlers retraced their trail to stake the first claims in this region.
 They spent the winter about five miles north of the present city.
 In the following spring Ben Brown moved with his family to the south bank of the Grande Ronde River and built a log house at the foot of the mountains beside the overland trail.
 He converted his house to a tavern around which arose a small settlement known variously as Brown Town and Brownsville.
 Upon the establishment of a post office in 1863, the name was changed to La Grande, in recognition of the beauty of the scenery.

 The town was incorporated in 1864.
-That same year the legislature created Union County, designating La Grande as temporary county seat.
+The same year the legislature created Union County, designating La Grande as temporary county seat.
 The erection of a two story frame courthouse started a county seat fight that lasted 20 years.
 No vote was taken until 1874 when the town of Union won the contest.
 Then the citizens of Union descended on La Grande, forcibly appropriated the county records, and carted them home.
 Ten years later another vote reversed the first plebiscite and La Grande citizens invaded Union and took back the records.

 The city was once the home of Blue Mountain University, a Methodist college that ceased to function in 1884.
 During the Indian uprising of 1878, the alarmed populace took refuge behind thick brick walls of the old university building.
 The Indians did not enter the valley, but fear did not fully abate until Gen. O.O.
 Howard routed the tribes, killed Buffalo Horn, and drove Egan, the Paiute chieftain, from the state.